Marc Parent (executive)

 Marc Parent (born February 5, 1961) is a French-Canadian business executive, mechanical engineer, and philanthropist.
-He has been the president and chief executive officer of CAE since 2009.
+He is the former CEO of CAE Inc., a position he held until August 2025.
+He also serves on the board of directors for Telus and McGill University Health Centre Foundation.

 Early life and education

 Marc Parent was born in Verdun, Quebec.
 At the age of 12, he joined the 51st Air Cadet squadron in Ottawa.
-He later switched to the 783rd Air Cadet squadron in Montreal.
-Parent obtained his pilot's license through the Air Cadets at the age of 17.
-He remained in the Air Cadets for a total of 6 years.
+He later switched to the 783 Air Cadet squadron in Montreal and obtained his pilot's license through the Air Cadets at the age of 17.

-Parent graduated from the Polytechnique Montréal in 1984 with a bachelor's degree in mechanical engineering.
-In 2012, Parent received an honorary doctorate from the same institution.

-Parent is a graduate of the Harvard Business School's Advanced Management Program.
+Parent attended Polytechnique Montréal where he graduated in 1984 with a bachelor's degree in mechanical engineering.
+In 2012, he received an honorary doctorate from the same institution.
+Parent is also a graduate of the Harvard Business School's Advanced Management Program.

-Parent is an active pilot, holding an Airline Transport Pilot License from Transport Canada.

 Career

 Canadair and Bombardier

-Parent began his engineering career as an aerospace engineer with Canadair in 1984.
-He started as an engineer on the Challenger and Canadair Regional Jet (CRJ) programs.
-Following the sale of Canadair to Bombardier by the Mulroney government in 1986, Parent continued his work on those programs.
-In 1987, he became manager of the Challenger's mechanical systems, with the mandate of fixing the aircraft's teething problems.
-In 1990, he was made responsible for setting up the Bombardier flight testing and certification center in Wichita, Kansas.
-In 1993, Parent's responsibilities were expanded, as he was promoted to project director for the Challenger 604.
-Soon after Bombardier's acquisition of de Havilland Canada, Parent was put in charge of the De Havilland Canada Dash 8-400 program.
-In 1998, he was named as Bombardier's vice president, Program Management, making him responsible for all of Bombardier's aircraft development programs, including the Global Express, the Learjet 45, the CRJ, and the upcoming Challenger 300.
+Parent began his career as an aerospace engineer with Canadair in 1984, starting as an engineer on the Challenger and Canadair Regional Jet (CRJ) programs.
+He continued working on these programs following the sale of Canadair to Bombardier in 1986.
+In 1987, he became manager of the Challenger's mechanical systems group, with the mandate of fixing the aircraft's teething problems.
+In 1990, he was made head of Program Management for the CRJ aircraft flight test program at the Bombardier flight testing and certification center in Wichita, Kansas.
+In 1993, Parent was promoted to project director for the Challenger 604.

+Following Bombardier's acquisition of de Havilland Canada, Parent was put in charge of the De Havilland Canada Dash 8-400 program.
+He was made Bombardier's Vice President of Program Management in 1998, making him responsible for all of Bombardier's aircraft development programs, including the Global Express, the Learjet 45, the CRJ, and the Challenger 300.

 From 2000 to 2004, Parent held various executive positions within Bombardier.
-In 2000, he was promoted to vice president, Operations, for Bombardier's De Havilland facility in Toronto, Canada.
-In 2001, he was named vice president and general manager of operations for that facility.
-In 2003, he was promoted to vice president and general manager, U.S. operations.
-In 2004, Parent returned to Bombardier's Montreal facility in order to take on the role of vice president and general manager of the Challenger 300, Challenger 604, 850/870, and CRJ-200 aircraft programs.
+He was promoted to Vice President of Operations for the company's De Havilland facility in Toronto, Canada, and in 2001, he was named vice president and general manager of operations for the same facility, responsible for Q100/200/300/400 and Global Express aircraft programs.
+He became the vice president and general manager, U.S. operations in 2003.
+In 2004, Parent returned to Bombardier's Montreal facility where he became the vice president and general manager of the Challenger 300, Challenger 604, 850/870, and CRJ-200 aircraft programs.